When you have an indolent (slow growing)

 started when needed -- such as when symptoms begin or there's evidence of advancing disease , instead of immediately at diagnosis.

-There is no proven survival benefit from treating at diagnosis.
+There is no proven benefit in the long term from treating when

 Treatment has side effects, which can make you feel less well